koalalorenzo/blog/content/posts/202301-giving-it-back-to-what-is-worth-it/index.md

 not understood nor heard about keeping the native app running.
 I felt that 1Password switched from being customer-first to be money-driven, and unsecure.
 I turned to Bitwarden that at least is open-source and worth paying for.

+## Give back to the communities
+Plenty of companies are **firing people** right now. :sob: Inflation and several other factors are making things **more difficult than usual**.
+That is why I feel it’s important to support the development of software that we care about, especially for open-source projects.
+Open-source projects rely on contributions from the community and companies, both in terms of development and financial support.
+By paying for subscriptions or buying apps from companies that contribute to FOSS, we are supporting the development and maintenance of these projects.

+Without contribution or financial support, many **open-source projects would struggle** to continue development and maintenance.
+We can show our support by becoming a sponsor, paying for a subscription, or buying apps from companies that contribute to open-source software.
+In this way, we are not only getting access to the software, but we are also contributing to the growth and sustainability of the project.
+Supporting open-source projects is a way to give back to the community and ensure that the software continues to be maintained, improved and available for all.
+That should not apply exclusively to Patreon or donating to developers, but also to **companies that are doing the right thing**.
+I don't like to **pay with my own privacy** or data. :rage: I prefer to pay with money. :euro: TL;DR: If you liked it: contribute or pay for it!